Here are the ingredients for the BEST classic piña colada! It’s the sophisticated, grown up version of this frozen tropical drink.

 This drink is on the list of International Bartender Association’s IBA official cocktails, which means it has an official definition.
-Our version on the classic has one additional ingredient to the official definition: we’ll explain more about that below.
+Our spin on the classic has two additional ingredients.
 The piña colada ingredients are:

 - Cream of coconut (not coconut cream)